oemof/oemof-tabular/docs/usage.rst

 is neither necessary nor suitable for model users.
 Therefore we provide so called **facade classes** that provide an energy specific and reduced access to the underlying oemof.solph functionality.
-More importantly theses classes provide an interface to tabular data sources from that models can be created easily.
+More importantly theses classes provide an interface to datapackage data sources from that models can be created easily.

-.. note:: To see the implemented facades check out the :py:mod:`~oemof.tabular.facades` module.
+.. note:: To see the implemented facades check out the :py:mod:`~oemof.datapackage.facades` module.

 Facades